detomon/bliplay/SYNTAX.md

 # `.blip` File Format

 The `.blip` file format is a plaintext format intended to create chiptunes music.
-It consists of commands which are compiled and then executed by an interpreter.
+It consists of commands, which are compiled and then executed by an interpreter.
 For example, the code for generating a tone would look like this:

 ```blip
 a:c4